 There was a time not so long ago that the idea of completely legal psychedelic-based therapeutics being administered by a real life health professional would have been unthinkable.
-Psilocybin and other psychedelics had a 30-odd-year “dark age” in terms of clinical research—it simply wasn’t done, thanks in large part to what informed individuals might describe as overbearing legislation and widespread public misconception.
+But now with evidence of psilocybin efficacy and psilocybin research articles available from numerous institutions, psilocybin and other psychedelics had a 30-odd-year “dark age” in terms of clinical research but not anymore.

 However, thanks to the efforts of pioneers like Dr. Franz Vollenweider in the late 1990s, psychedelic and psilocybin research has slowly-but-surely again returned to the greater public consciousness.
 Since then, even household name organizations like Johns Hopkins have been conducting research (thanks in large part to psychopharmacologists like Roland Griffiths).